gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### `--no-color` command-line option

-The `--no-color` option has been replaced by the more general `--color` option.
-You can use `gradle --color never ...` instead of `gradle --no-color ...`.
+The `--no-color` option has been replaced by the more general `--console` option.
+You can use `gradle --console plain ...` instead of `gradle --no-color ...`.

 The `--no-color` option will be removed in Gradle 3.0.